BOOKS

 Diamond's core argument rests on what he calls "ultimate" versus "proximate" causes of societal development.
 While guns, germs, and steel were the proximate tools of European conquest, the ultimate causes lay in environmental advantages that began thousands of years earlier.
 The Fertile Crescent's unique concentration of domesticable species gave Eurasian societies a crucial head start in food production, which led to population growth, technological innovation, and disease immunity.

-The author's background in biogeography shines through in his detailed discussions of plant and animal domestication.
-Diamond meticulously explains why zebras couldn't be domesticated while horses could, and why the Americas lacked large domestic mammals beyond llamas and alpacas.
+Diamond's background in biogeography shines through in his detailed discussions of plant and animal domestication.
+He meticulously explains why zebras couldn't be domesticated while horses could, and why the Americas lacked large domestic mammals beyond llamas and alpacas.
 These seemingly small biological differences, he argues, cascaded into massive historical consequences.

 His analysis of continental axis orientation—Eurasia's east-west axis versus the Americas' north-south axis—provides a compelling explanation for why technologies and crops spread more readily across similar latitudes.
 Crops adapted to Mediterranean climates could easily transfer to similar climates in China, while corn from Mexico faced climate barriers spreading north to Canada.